Benemrxr/GSERM2022-Lab-Deep-Learning/README.md

 The lab materials for Python programming, Machine Learning und Deep Learning are available in and accessible through this repository.

-Please use a laptop computer for the lab courses (not a tablet) to be able to fully participate in the exercises.
+Please use a laptop computer for the lab courses (not a tablet) to be able to fully participate in the labs.

 Happy Coding!